Chaosmose/PdSSync/README.md

 ## Approach ##

-- do not rely on any framework
+- do not rely on any server side framework
 - the client should insure the security layer
-- delegate as much as possible the synchronization logic to the clients to distribute the load and to save server charge and bandwidth
+- delegate as much as possible of the synchronization logic to the clients to distribute the load and to save server charge and bandwidth
 - keep it as minimal and simple as possible
 - do not focus on conflict resolution but on fault resilience (there is no transactional guarantee)
 - allow very efficient caching and mem caching strategy (we will provide advanced implementation samples)
-- support hash maps encryption
+- support any encryption and cryptographic strategy
-- allow advanced hashing strategy ( like considering that a modified file should not be synchronized bec)
+- allow advanced hashing strategy ( like : considering that a modified file should not be synchronized because the modification is not significant)

 ## HashMap  ##